SharePoint Site Folders

 How many occasions have you tried to access a document in SharePoint, but end up having to click through a long set of links to find it because you can’t remember the URL?
 OK, this is not an everyday issue, but we do use SharePoint to store documents and we use SharePoint sites to create contextual containers to store documents in.
 In someways, these SharePoint sites slow us down from accessing documents harder.

 In the next version of SharePoint (SharePoint 2016) we might find a new method to access Document Libraries called Site Folders.
 Site Folders will provide a list of all Sites that we have access to that contain Document Libraries (a.k.a Site Folders or Site Libraries) and will be available from OneDrive for Business.

 Users will be able to click-through into individual Sites from the Site Folders page to easily discover Document Libraries each site contains.

-I have an idea what Microsoft are trying to do here, watch this space as I’ll provide my own mock-up and example soon.
+I have an idea what Microsoft is trying to do here, watch this space as I’ll provide my own mock-up with an example soon.